thuyn789/happy_shopy/README.md

   + {brand, id, imageURL, name, price}
 - All items in cart are stored in orders -> userID -> cart
   + Cart information, such as item count, subtotal, etc are stored in userID, which the parent document of cart
-- All orders are stored in orders -> userID -> orders
+- All orders are stored in orders -> userID -> orders -> orderNumber
+- All items in an order are stored in orders -> userID -> orders -> orderNumber -> items

 ## Login Credentials for Demo Accounts